 Launch is a cooperative effort between UNC-Chapel Hill, Chapel Hill, Orange County, the Downtown Partnership, and private support.
 Launch Chapel Hill is an international award-winning startup accelerator located in downtown Chapel Hill, North Carolina.
 Twice a year, they accept applications to their accelerator program from entrepreneurs who are committed to building their early stage businesses into self-sustaining enterprises.

 The Piedmont Food & Agricultural Processing Center (PFAP) is a joint project of Alamance, Chatham, Durham, and Orange Counties, located in Hillsborough.
-PFAP’s mission is simple: to create a strong base to help launch and grow new food-businesses in the Piedmont, focusing on a 75 mile radius in
+PFAP’s mission is simple: to create a strong base to help launch and grow new food-businesses in the Piedmont.

 Training and technical assistance in starting a business